gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

 .. admonition:: Tasks

     #.
 Write code for a large square of brightness 3 by lining up the 5 rows of the image under each other.
     #.
-Write code for a small square of brightness 9 by lining up the 5 rows of the image under each other.
+Write code for a small central square of brightness 9 by lining up the 5 rows of the image under each other.
     #.
 Write code for 2 symmetrically spaced central horizontal lines of brightness 5 by lining up the 5 rows of the image under each other.
     #.
 Write code for 2 symmetrically spaced central vertical lines of brightness 5 by lining up the 5 rows of the image under each other.